emilyvictoria/blog/_posts/2018-03-22-unfortunate.markdown

 ---
-title: "Thought"
+title: "Weiner Dog"
-description: "A thought.
-Just a thought."
+description: ":("
 ---

 ## It’s still so cold the wiener dog in the Greenbriar still needs to wear his Christmas sweater